-“There is a significant market opportunity right now for start-ups in the sustainability space,” says Linus Larsson, CEO of PulPac.
-“PulPac has innovative materials but needed a partner like PA who could help us move fast, get our products in front of global brands and scale into mass production.”
+“There is a significant market opportunity right now for innovation in the sustainability space,” says Linus Larsson, CEO of PulPac.
+“PulPac has an innovative and disruptive technology but needed a partner like PA who could help us move fast, get our products in front of global brands and scale into mass production.”

 “We were fortunate to get a great idea and be able to patent it,” says Ove Larsson, Chief Technical Officer.
 “However, we had a dilemma.
-We had the IP and decided to offer PulPac on a license basis, but we lacked resources to industrialize the technology and meet the huge demand of application development.
-PA has provided us with a turnkey platform to take our products to market.”
+We had the IP and decided to offer PulPac on a license basis, but a lot of resources were needed to industrialize the technology and meet the huge demand of application development.
+PA has provided us with an end-to-end manufacturing platform to take our products to market.”

-Perhaps, just as importantly, we’re providing a full suite of other services under one roof, including business case development, product design, process and machine engineering, and manufacturing.
-We are helping build the market for PulPac and have introduced the company’s leaders and materials to global fast-moving consumer goods (FMCG) brands.
+We’re helping build the global market for PulPac and have introduced the company’s to global fast-moving consumer goods (FMGC) brands.
 That enables PulPac to maximise its investment dollars by moving swiftly to product trials and securing significant new business opportunities.
-PulPac is implementing three production machines by the end of 2019.